South of Prescott 1886

 “Make it quick, Mister, there ain’t much light left,” one man barked, and Gideon’s gaze drifted over to him.

-Not knowing the village or the spirit of its people, Gideon thought it best to gather all the information he could about the area as he might need to leave the village in a hurry.
+Not knowing the village or the spirit of its people, Gideon thought it best to gather all the information he could about the area as he might need to leave in a hurry.
 He let another minute pass before he asked, “Is there another way, Sheriff?”

 The sheriff motioned with a balled fist toward the river.
 “A narrow trail follows the river to the north of here,” he said.
 “From up here, you would have seen them.
 Which way did they go?”